 3. You learn to trust yourself

 Freedom is more than doing what you want; it’s the ability to trust your gut and to think clearly, without any pressure or outside influence.
 Being alone helps you form a clear understanding of who you are, what you know, and what’s right for you.
 It teaches you to trust yourself.
 When around others, even when you don’t realize it, you monitor people’s reactions in order to gauge the appropriateness of your own feelings and actions.
 When you’re alone, it’s all on you.
-You develop your own ideas and opinions, without having them watered down by what anyone else thinks.
+You develop your own ideas and opinions, without letting anyone else’s thoughts water them down.
 Once you learn to enjoy being alone, you’ll discover what you’re truly capable of, without the constraints of other people’s thinking.

 5. It boosts your self-esteem

 Enjoying your own company is a huge confidence booster.
 If you’re bored and restless when you’re by yourself, it’s easy to start thinking that you’re boring or that you need other people around to enjoy yourself.
 Learning to enjoy time alone boosts your self-esteem by confirming that you are enough.

 6. You appreciate other people more

 7. Learn to be alone – You get more done

 It’s said that “more hands make light work,” and while that might be true when it comes to raking leaves, it’s a completely different story with cognitive tasks.
 Even the effectiveness of brainstorming is more myth than reality.
 Researchers from Texas A&M found that group brainstorming hinders productivity due to “cognitive fixation.”
 Cognitive fixation is the tendency for people working in groups to get stuck on other people’s ideas, reducing their ability to come up with anything new, and the bigger the group, the more fixated everyone becomes.
 Spending time alone not only eliminates distractions but also ensures that you don’t have trouble with “too many cooks.”